duckdb/ducklake-web/docs/stable/specification/catalog/tables.md

 | `key`       | `VARCHAR`   |             |
 | `value`     | `VARCHAR`   |             |

+The `ducklake_metadata` table contains key/value pairs with information about the specific setup of the DuckLake catalog.
+Currently, the following keys are specified:
+- `version`: The DuckLake schema version, currently `0.1`.
+- `created_by`: A string that identifies which program wrote the schema, e.g. `DuckDB v1.3.0`
+- `data_path`: The data path prefix for reading and writing data files.
+E.g., `s3://mybucket/myprefix/`.
+This always ends in a `/`.
+- `encryption`: a boolean (`true` or `false`) that speficies whether data files are encrypted or not.

 ### `ducklake_partition_column`

 | Column name           | Column type | Description |